-WS1391 Intellectual Property Rights Law L Т Р S J С Course Type: Honours Paper 2 2 0 0 0 4
+LAWS1392 Law of Intellectual Property Rights L Т Р S J С Course Type: 1 , 3 1 0 0 0 4

 Intellectual Property Rights plays a pivotal role in this modern world and it is an important factor in determining the development quotient.
 The paper provides an overview on fundamentals of IPR, different kinds of IPRs, the intersection between IPR and other allied laws, the contemporary issues involved therein and all the laws governing IPR at the national and International level.